Git Methodology

 Merging to Main

-Section titled “Merging to Main”Before merging into main
+Section titled “Merging to Main”Before merging into main, developers should:

 - Ensure that their code runs correctly